-The Service continues to provide Service-wide training to investigators, front-line officers, and Communications personnel.
-Specifically, members of the DVU attended the following training courses in 2022:
+The Service continues to provide Service-wide training to investigators, frontline officers, and Communications Unit personnel.
+Specifically, members of the DVU attended the following training courses in 2024:

+- Criminal Investigative Techniques Course

+- Domestic Violence Investigators Course

 - Search Warrant Course

 - PEACE Interviewing Course

 - Ontario Domestic Assault Risk Assessment Certification Course

 - Investigative Interviewing Course

 - Major Case Management Course

 The Domestic Violence Investigators Course is scheduled annually and is available to all sworn members of the Service.
-This course was scheduled to be held in November of 2022, but was postponed until January 2023, due to front-line staffing issues.
+This course was held in February 2024 and is scheduled to be held again in June 2025.

-d) "...a summary of the steps taken by the Service to monitor and evaluate response to domestic/family violence occurrences..."
+d) "...a summary of the steps taken by the Service to monitor and evaluate response to Domestic/Family Violence occurrences..."

-In accordance with General Order 114.13 - Domestic/Family Violence, a detailed initial report shall be completed in response to all domestic/family violence incident complaints, whether or not an offence has occurred.
+In accordance with GO 114.13 - Domestic/Family Violence, a detailed initial report shall be completed in response to all domestic/family violence incident complaints, whether or not an offence has occurred.